JohanVer/freicar_docs/docs/nodes/freicar_map.md

 ### `mapobjects::LaneGroup* FindLaneGroupByUuid(mapobjects::Uuid lanegroup_uuid)`
 Returns a pointer to the requested lanegorup, `nullptr` if the uuid is invalid.
 ### `int GetUpcomingJunctionID(std::string lane_uuid_value)`
-Returns the id of the junction, given that the goven lane directly precedes a junction; `-1` otherwise.
+Returns the id of the junction, given that the specified lane directly precedes a junction; `-1` otherwise.
 ### `int GetPastJunctionID(std::string lane_uuid_value)`
-Returns the id of the junction, given that the current lane directly follows a junction; `-1` otherwise.
+Returns the id of the junction, given that the specified lane directly follows a junction; `-1` otherwise.
 ### `int GetCurrentJunctionID(std::string lane_uuid_value)`
-Returns the id of the junction, given that the current lane belongs to a junction; `-1` otherwise.
+Returns the id of the junction, given that the specified lane belongs to a junction; `-1` otherwise.
 ### `std::vector<mapobjects::Junction> GetJunctions()`
 Returns a vector of all junction objects.
 ### `mapobjects::Junction GetJunctionByID(int junction_id)`